woocommerce/woocommerce/readme.txt

 Clients and beginners will appreciate the usage instructions here: http://www.woothemes.com/woocommerce-docs/category/user-guide/

+= Will WooCommerce work with my theme? =

+Yes; WooCommerce will work with any theme, but may require some styling to make it match nicely.
+See our docs.

-= Where can I request new features and extensions? =
+= Where can I request new features, eCommerce themes and extensions? =

 You can vote on and request new features and extensions in our WooIdeas board - http://woo.uservoice.com/forums/133476-woocommerce